stefankusch/sclerotinia_2020/README.md

 01. Read processing and mapping.
 02. Assembly quality control by use of `Blobtools`.
-03. Basic genome analysis
-04. Gene annotation *ab initio* via `Augustus`/`BRAKER2`
-05. Manual curation of gene models using `WebApollo`
-06. Functional annotation of the proteome.
+03. Filtering non-expressed genes
+04. Differential Expression (DE) analysis via `limma-VOOM`
+05.

 #### References *to be updated*